Company

 TL;DR

-How the Work Unfolded?
+How Did the Work Unfold?

 My contribution spanned three phased efforts - portals redesign, reporting forms design, and application redesign, all of these were delivered incrementally over the course of the project.